Thanks for dropping by! I’m glad you’ve found us here On God’s Trail. My name is Robert Walter. This site is for two kinds of people:

 Think of me as your guide on God’s trail.
 I’ve been on the trail myself for some time, and it’s been my job in various roles to help people find the right trail, discover their true selves, and explore the deep realities of God.

-I’m new to blogging, but I’m not new to what I’m blogging about.
 I was a pastor for 15 years and for the last 12 years, I’ve been training pastors all over the world to help people like you experience the riches of God’s grace.
+I’ve consulted for churches, seminaries, mission organizations, and church planting movements on five continents.

 Too many people are hacking their way through the jungle of life.
 Too many people are living half the lives they were meant to live.
 Some get lost along the way; many get discouraged.
 Others are burdened by troubles; some are hobbled by the past.
 Many just give up.
 It doesn’t need to be that way.

-If you have ever wondered, “What’s missing?” or if you wondered, “How do I make disciples?” please click below to join my email list and get the free guide to spiritual growth.
+If you have ever wondered, “What’s missing?” or if you wondered, “How do I make disciples?” please click on the link to get the free guide to spiritual growth.
+I also offer guides to overcoming shame and to a very effective prayer approach called Immanuel Prayer.
+Chose whichever one you would like to get started.

 I’ve been in the workplace for many years and I have met many people.
 Robert Walter is someone for whom I have the greatest respect and admiration.
 He has a great deal of wisdom and his willingness to share that wisdom is directed toward helping others to be all that they can be.